 Carabiner Size

-In general, small carabiners are used when weight matters more, like in alpine climbing or if you’re carrying a really large rack.
 For more versatility, or for those with larger hands, mid to full size carabiners are a better bet.
-Full size carabiners are also more ideal for ice or winter climbing when gloves add bulk.
-Some climbers also make mixed alpine draws putting a small carabiner on top and a larger carabiner on the bottom.
+Full size carabiners are often more ideal for ice or winter climbing when using bulky gloves.
+Some climbers also create their own mixed quickdraws putting a small carabiner on top and a larger carabiner on the bottom.

 Weight